jrock2004/dotfiles/README.md

 ## Branches
 - master - Bash on Windows
+- linux - Used when you are running Linux [Debian based, tested on elementary os]
 - mac - Used on Apple [Tested on El Capitan]

 ## Pre-req
 You need to just install git so you can clone the repo

 ## How to use
 To use this, its pretty simple.
 Clone this to ~/.dotfiles.
-Open the following file and edit the variables to match what you want
+Switch to the branch you need, see above.
+Open the following file and edit the variables on the top of the file to match what you want

 ```
 ~/.dotfiles/install.sh
 ```

-After you edit that, go into the .dotfiles directory and run the following command
+After you save that, make sure you are in the .dotfiles directory and run the following command

 ```
 $ ./install.sh